 - Restricted playtime

-Provide your parrot with a more comfortable environment or an increased level of mental stimulation.
+Provide your parrot with a more comfortable environment or increased mental stimulation.

-This is where they pluck out their feathers and chew their skin and muscles.
-This causes long-term nerve and tissue damage.
+This is where they pluck their feathers and chew their skin and muscles, causing long-term nerve and tissue damage.
 Birds often damage their feather follicles, preventing them from growing back.

-Self-mutilation is a type of stereotypical behavior, which means that the parrot’s driven to do it with no apparent purpose.
+Self-mutilation is a stereotypical behavior, which means that the parrot’s driven to do it for no apparent purpose.
 It’s a compulsion and will take time and several behavioral-based treatments for recovery.

 Loss of Appetite

-Some parrots develop stress bars.
-These are thin, horizontal lines that appear cross-wise along the feathers, running perpendicular to the shaft.
-Some appear grey, while others become discolored, making them more noticeable.
+Some parrots develop stress bars (thin, horizontal lines appear crosswise along the feathers, running perpendicular to the shaft).
+Some appear grey, while others become discolored.

-While parrots don’t shed tears, they still cry.
-They do this through their vocalizations rather than through tears.
+Parrots cry through their vocalizations rather than through tears.
 As parrots can feel and experience deep emotions, you must provide them with a happy and mentally enriching environment.